MichaelQiu2000/Question-Answering-System-Innovation-Coursework/README.md

 # Question-Answering-System-Innovation-Coursework

-### This project construct a question-answering system about wealth management products in the cloud utilizing the technology of knowledge graph and natural language processing.
+### This project constructs a question-answering system about wealth management products in the cloud utilizing the technology of knowledge graph and natural language processing.

 [Here](金融产品指导师.docx) is the technical details about the system.